newtron-framework/newtron-docs/docs/routing/error-pages.md

+---
+description: "Customize error pages for any status code in Newtron.
+Replace generic browser errors with branded pages that help users."
+---

 # Error Pages

 When something goes wrong, show your users a helpful, branded error page instead of a generic browser error.
 Newtron makes it easy to customize error pages for different HTTP status codes.